 Defining Document naming conventions and Workflows.

-Tips for Consistency and Best Practices
+Tips for consistency and best practices

 When defining metadata, consider the following best practices to ensure smooth use and long-term scalability: